Elvis Presley’s “Elvis’ Christmas Album” reigns as the biggest-selling Christmas album of all time in the United States.

-Billboard has compiled a list of the top 10 selling Christmas albums, using both RIAA certification information and actual point-of-sale data from Nielsen Music.
-For albums released before SoundScan started collecting data in 1991, we used their RIAA certification to determine sales.
+Billboard has compiled a list of the top 10 selling Christmas albums, using both RIAA certification information and actual point-of-sale data from Nielsen SoundScan.
+For albums released before SoundScan started in 1991, we used their RIAA certification to determine sales.

-Mannheim’s first holiday album, the simply titled Christmas, was released in 1984, and the act has followed it with numerous successful Christmas efforts.
-The instrumental group has earned six No. 1s on Billboard’s Top Holiday Albums chart through the years.
+Mannheim’s simply titled “Christmas” album was released in 1984, while its “A Fresh Aire Christmas” bowed in 1988.
+The instrumental group has been wildly successful with its various Christmas albums, having earned six No. 1s on Billboard’s Holiday Albums chart through the years.

 Josh Groban’s recent smash album “Noel” is next up on the list, with 5.7 million sold, according to SoundScan.
 The album was released in October of 2007 and quickly became that year’s biggest selling album, with 3.7 million sold in 2007.
 It overtook the soundtrack to “High School Musical 2” to become that year’s top seller. (“HSM2” had been the best selling album of 2007 until the week ending Dec.
 16, when “Noel” jumped ahead of it.
 “HSM2” finished 2007 with 3 million.)